untilwearehuman/hexlet-git/NEW.md

-"adding a new file new.md"
+"new file added by me"